Vfastyulei/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GFL.
+Git is  software under the GFL.
+GMJ lMNjll.